AOSPK/docs/README.md

 3. - The maintainers must keep the authorship of Git commits on everything that they'll make a change, even it's your device tree, kernel or ROM sources.
 Lots of git commit --amend and force-pushes are acceptable.
 4. - Relationships fights can be done in PM on Telegram or XDA.
 5. - The maintainers also need to add **export CUSTOM_BUILD_TYPE=OFFICIAL** in their build environment so OTA app will be included.
+6. - You cannot add prebuilts from external apps or piracy

 ### Upload new buildings:
 1. - Make sure the build has been tested and is working.
 Never do this without the building having been tested!